About Lucas Kunce

 Read Lucas’ story in his own words below.

-So after Yale and then law school at Mizzou, I joined the Marine Corps to honor and serve the community that had done so much for me.
+I joined the Marine Corps to honor and serve the community that had done so much for me.
+First, I trained with the Border Patrol Tactical Unit on our southern border.
 Less than a year after I completed training, I deployed to Iraq on my first of three tours of duty in the War on Terror, before later being stationed at the Pentagon.

 During those 13 years of active duty I learned firsthand what service and sacrifice for your country really means, the same things I had heard about down at the Apache Flats Marine Corps League: Doing the right thing when you’re thousands of miles from home, believing in a mission that’s bigger than yourself, and never forgetting the community you signed up to serve.